-Such stories are set to become more commonplace.
-Powered by the twin engines of streaming companies looking to purchase rights in a bid to drive sponsorships and sports leagues and federations looking to break into the D2C market, both for primary and ancillary content, the growth of Sports OTT is a genuinely global phenomenon.
+Powered by the twin engines of streaming companies looking to purchase rights in a bid to drive sponsorships and sports leagues and federations looking to break into the D2C market, both for primary and ancillary content, the growth of OTT Sports is a genuinely global phenomenon.
 Monthly US viewers of ‘digital live sports’ are forecast to increase from 57.5 million in 2021 to 90.7 million in 2025, a 58% increase and representing over a quarter of the country’s population.
-And in India, the most consumed content on OTT platforms in 2020 was sports, with an overall 13% hike in viewership.

 So, what do OTT operators need to know in order to successfully pivot into the distribution of live content, and what are the barriers to entry for leagues and federations seeking to establish D2C offerings?
 Here are the three key rules for the new game of sports streaming that you need to know.